nolo2k9/Applied_Project_And_Dissertation/README.md

 ### Keith Nolan & Cuan O'Conchuir.

 # About this Project
-This project is a Blockchain network and Cryptocurrency.
+This project is a Blockchain network and Cryptocurrency.\
-The application is a allows users:\
+The application is a:\
 • Fully functioning Blockchain application\
-• With a Cryptocurrency\
+• With a Native Cryptocurrency\
 • Allows users to create wallets.\
 • Incorporates Network Transactions using a Publish/Subscribe model.\
 • Has a transaction pool for unconfirmed transactions.\